Greene Historic District

 Greene Historic District is a national historic district located at Greene in Chenango County, New York.

-The district includes 141 contributing buildings and one contributing site.
+The district includes 141 buildings contributing to the historic district and one contributing site.
 It includes the main commercial area and the oldest residential neighborhoods, with notable public buildings interspersed.
 The commercial structures are two or three story frame or brick buildings and include the Sherwood Hotel (1913).
 Other notable ecclesiastical and public buildings include the Municipal Building (1886), Moore Public Library (1903), Zion Episcopal Church (1886, designed by Henry M. Congdon), Church of the Immaculate Conception (1834), First Congregational Church (1820), and Central Baptist Church (1901).
-Located within the district is the separately listed Clinton-Rosekrans Law Building.
+Located within the district is the Clinton-Rosekrans Law Building, that is listed separately on the National Register of Historic District.

-It was added to the National Register of Historic Places in 1982.
+The Greene Historic District was added to the National Register of Historic Places in 1982.